Pyruvate dehydrogenase complex

 Pyruvate dehydrogenase complex (PDC) is a complex of three enzymes that converts pyruvate into acetyl-CoA by a process called pyruvate decarboxylation.
 Acetyl-CoA may then be used in the citric acid cycle to carry out cellular respiration, and this complex links the glycolysis metabolic pathway to the citric acid cycle.
 Pyruvate decarboxylation is also known as the "pyruvate dehydrogenase reaction" because it also involves the oxidation of pyruvate.
+The levels of pyruvate dehydrogenase enzymes play a major role in regulating the rate of carbohydrate metabolism and are strongly stimulated by the evolutionarily ancient hormone insulin.
+The PDC is opposed by the activity of pyruvate dehydrogenase kinase, and this mechanism plays a pivotal role in regulating rates of carbohydrate and lipid metabolism in many physiological states across taxa, including feeding, starvation, diabetes mellitus, hyperthyroidism, and hibernation.